 Virgin Media home phone and broadband customers who aren't on the provider's cable network will start to receive letters from this week telling them that unless they object, they'll be transferred to TalkTalk.

-About 97,000 ADSL customers – those who can't get the provider's cable network because of where they live – will be transferred to TalkTalk over the next few months (see our Cheap Home Phones and Cheap Broadband guides for the best deals).
+About 97,000 ADSL customers – those who can't get the provider's cable network because of where they live – will be transferred to TalkTalk over the next few months (see our Cheap Broadband guide for the top deals).

 The move was announced in November and the back-end transition began in December, although this part of the changeover won't have impacted customers.